isomerpages/sciencecentre-emag/index.md

           description: ""
           url: https://voiddeck.science.edu.sg/videos/
   - infopic:
-      title: "Science Café: Science Fiction or Science Fact?
-(May 2025)"
-      subtitle: SCI-FI, FILM, POETRY
+      title: Why Your Calendar Changes Every Year
       id: infopic
-      description: Café-goers participated in a discussion on science fiction film in the ambience of a bookstore at Science Centre Singapore’s Science Café session in May.
+      description: In 2029, Lunar New Year and Hari Raya Puasa are projected to fall on the same day.
+Why do festive dates shift, and why are calendars not stable markers of time?
       button: READ MORE
-      url: /sci-cafe-may-2025/
+      url: /why-your-calendar-changes-every-year/
-      image: /images/SciFi_emag.png
+      image: /images/calendars_emag.gif
-      alt: Science Café neon sign
+      alt: 25 July across different years
   - textcards:
       title: Highlights
       subtitle: Content